Edible plant · leafy greens

 Care notes

 A standard hydroponic lettuce type, slightly more challenging than loose-leaf but easier than iceberg.
-EC 0.8-1.5 mS/cm. pH 5.5-6.5.
-Temperature: 1522°C (cool-season; above 24°C, bolting begins and the leaves become bitter).
+EC 0.8-1.4 mS/cm. pH 5.5-6.5.
+Temperature: 1522°C (cool-season; above 24°C bolting begins and the leaves turn bitter).
 Moderate light (DLI 12-17 mol/m2/day).
-NFT, DWC, raft, or vertical systems.
-From seed to full head: 7-9 weeks.
-Baby romaine (harvested young as individual leaves): 4-5 weeks.
-The upright head formation requires slightly more space per plant than loose-leaf types.
-Tipburn on inner leaves is possible in warm, still conditions; improve airflow and maintain calcium levels.
-For commercial growers, romaine hearts (trimmed, bagged inner portions) are a premium product ($3-5 per head).
-The food safety advantage of hydroponic romaine (no soil contact, no irrigation water contamination) is a genuine selling point in markets that have experienced recall anxiety from Salinas Valley outbreaks.
+NFT, DWC, raft or vertical systems all work.
+From seed to full head: 7-9 weeks; baby romaine harvested young as individual leaves: 4-5 weeks.
+The upright head needs slightly more space per plant than loose-leaf types.
+Tipburn on inner leaves can occur in warm, still conditions, so improve airflow and keep calcium levels up.
+For commercial growers, romaine hearts (trimmed, bagged inner portions) are a premium product, and the food-safety advantage of hydroponic romaine, with no soil contact or irrigation-water contamination, is a real selling point given the recall history of field-grown romaine.

 Further reading